semrush/intergalactic/website/docs/components/input-number/input-number.md

 @## Interaction

 When InputNumber gets focus stepper buttons enables.
-The click zone for the steppers is larger than their size.
+The target zone for the steppers is larger than their size.

 | Input size (height in px) | Appearance                          |
 | ------------------------- | ----------------------------------- |